devongovett/wc-hooks/README.md

 to address these limitations, and while shadow DOM is currently nice for style encapsulation, it currently causes more issues than it solves.
-Good enough style encapsulation is possible without shadow DOM using hashed class names, for example, so I suggest avoiding shadow DOM for the time being and sticking with custom elements in the light DOM until these issues are addressed.
+Good enough style encapsulation is possible without shadow DOM using hashed class names, for example, so I suggest avoiding shadow DOM for components where it is problematic for the time being and sticking with custom elements in the light DOM until these issues are addressed.